 LAS VEGAS -- EMC Corp. is dedicating EMC World 2013 mainly to defining and setting a high bar for its software-defined storage vision.

 In 2012, EMC announced more than 40 new or upgraded products.
-There have been only eight product releases this year, and only one can be considered major: the
+There have been only eight product releases this year, and only one can be considered major: the ViPR software-defined storage platform, which the firm launched Monday.

 EMC is pitching ViPR as an enabler of Google-like storage that allows customers to use commodity hardware to reduce cost and complexity, things EMC is not exactly known for.